mercadopago/devsite-docs/plugins_sdks/plugins/unofficial/wix.en.md

 ![wix_configuration2](/images/wix_configuration2.png)

-3. If you do not already have an account in the Mercado Pago, click **Create an account** and proceed with the registration, otherwise click **Connect an existing account**.
+3. If you do not already have an account in Mercado Pago, click **Create an account** and proceed with the registration, otherwise click **Connect an existing account**.

 ![wix_configuration3](/images/wix_configuration3.png)